ibm-cloud-docs/codeengine/logging.md

 ## Viewing job logs with the CLI
 {: #view-joblog-cli}

 To view logs for a specific job run with the CLI, use the `jobrun logs` command.
 You can display logs of all of the instances of a job run or display logs of a specific instance of a job run.
-The `jobrun get` command displays details about your job run, including the running instances of the job run.
+The `jobrun get` command displays details about your job run, including the instances of the job run.

 * To view the logs for all instances of the `testjobrun` job run, specify the name of the job run with the `--jobrun` option; for example,